 When using your bottle of Klorane soothing & anti-irritating shampoo it’s very unlikely you’re going to notice a difference between Klorane and any other shop brought shampoo you’ve used before.

 The formula foams well helping spread through your hair, the scent is almost-there and pleasantly floral, the bubbles wash out well with no weighty residue.
-A formula which feels refreshing, able to balance a combination of dry irritation and over-oily scalp.
+A formula that feels refreshing, able to balance a combination of dry irritation and over-oily scalp.

 Looks fantastic so far – but – before we get ahead of ourselves, here comes the most important part – what’s inside the bottle?
 Does Klorane soothing & anti-irritating shampoo contain ingredients proven to work?